Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Dec.
 18 Botwood Hampton Roads Dec.
 26 Independent See also Page 6

 She's said to have arrived Halifax from Clarke City and Seven Islands on Jan.
-17-1941, and was scheduled for Convoy SC 20 on Jan.
-22 (paper pulp for Ellesmere Port), but did not sail.
+17-1941 (again, see Page 1), and was scheduled for Convoy SC 20 on Jan.
+22 (still with paper pulp for Ellesmere Port), but did not sail.
 On Febr.
-8-1941 she left Halifax in Convoy SC 22, but returned to Halifax on the 11th for engine and dynamo repairs, departing again on Febr.
-28 in Convoy SC 24, with arrival Loch Ewe on March 19 (having originally been scheduled for the previous convoy, SC 23), subsequently departing Loch Ewe again the next day, arriving Imperial Wharf, Gravesend on March 28.
+8, she left Halifax in Convoy SC 22 (her destination is now given as Gravesend), but returned to Halifax on the 11th for engine and dynamo repairs.
+She was now scheduled for Convoy SC 23 from Halifax on Febr.
+18, but instead joined Convoy SC 24 on Febr.
+28. She arrived Loch Ewe on March 19, departing again the next day, arriving Imperial Wharf, Gravesend on March 28.

 NOTES on Bengore Head, Esmond and Gregalia